Veiled Chameleon Care Summary

 A male (top) and the female (bottom) showing non-gravid colors.
 This female has actually just recently laid eggs when this picture was taken.

+Forest Edge Style.
 Veiled Chameleons are housed in the Forest Edge style cage interior.
 Even though they seem to have aggressive personalities, this is often just how they show their shyness.
 A forest edge cage provides the open basking area and the densely leafy area where they can retreat to, hide, and feel safe.
 This retreat area is critical for their well being.
 Notice in the pair of cages shown here that there are distinct open and leafy areas.
 This is what a Forest Edge cage will look like.
 The most overlooked aspect of a chameleon cage is the visual retreat where the chameleon can hide away when they desire privacy.
 This is critical for creating an effective chameleon environment.
+Please reference the Forest Edge 4+4 method to ensure you have the required elements.

 Ambient temperature is what most of the cage will read.
 If you have a screen cage this reading will be suspiciously similar to your room conditions.
 The basking bulb creates a warm microclimate that will dissipate in a relatively short distance.

-Veiled Chameleons are curious beasts.
-They are hatched into a beautiful paradise and are killed by the harshest of conditions 6-9 months later.
-Yet, somehow, they have developed the ability to withstand temperatures over 100F/40C and can survive down to freezing.
-Of course, we want to give them what is optimal temperatures and for this we look deep inside the trees they spend most of their time in and the travelers to Yemen have found a very comfortable mid-70s environment which corresponds quite nicely with our comfort level!
-Thus room temperature is good for an ambient temperature for Veiled Chameleons.
-At night time there is a drop.
-Even though they are from similar elevations, Veiled Chameleons do not seem to need this drop as much as Jackson’s Chameleons do.
-So you are fine letting them work with the natural temperature drop at night.
-But there is no need for external heat at night.
+Veiled Chameleons have a curious lifecycle.
+They are hatched into a lush paradise, yet are killed by the harshest of conditions 6-9 months later.
+Though, somehow, they have developed the ability to withstand temperatures over 100°F/40°C and can survive down to freezing.
+Of course, we want to give them what is optimal temperatures.
+For this we look deep inside the trees they spend most of their time in.
+Travelers to Yemen have found a very comfortable mid-70s environment which corresponds quite nicely with our comfort level!
+Thus room temperature is good as an ambient temperature for Veiled Chameleons.
+At night time, in their homeland, there is a 20F drop in temperature.
+This drop equates to a restful night’s sleep and that is required for optimal health and longevity so it should not be dismissed.
+The fact that they tolerate having warmer nights than the Yellow-crested Jackson’s Chameleon (which comes from the same basic elevation) better does not mean it is good husbandry.
+A nighttime drop in the 60s, or, even better, the 50sF would be the target for deep sleep.
+To be clear, there is no need for external heat at night.
 In fact, I would suggest erring on the side of colder than warmer when thinking about night time temperatures.
+It is a common misconception that Veiled Chameleons need warmth all the time.
+While it is true they are reptiles and ectothermic (cold-blooded), they are designed to survive the cooler highlands.
+And this means cool nights!

 A low nighttime temperature is normal and healthy for your Veiled Chameleon.
 But your chameleon will need to warm up in the morning to get a good start on the day.
 In the wild, chameleons look to the sun rise and bask until their body temperature is sufficient for optimal hunting, digestion, and general function.